Palo Azul bark has been used for hundreds of years as a natural remedy for kidneys.

 Recent studies have shown many other mechanisms at work when consuming Palo Azul.
 We get into the details of the science below.

 The Function of Your Kidneys

 Your kidneys are one of the important organs in your body.
 Their job is to clean your body from waste and to maintain body ion balance.
-That waste is the result of the normal breakdown of active muscle and from the food, you eat.
-These substances combined with extra water from your blood flushed out of your body as urine.
+That waste is the result of the normal breakdown of active muscle and from the food you eat.
+These substances combined with extra water from your blood is flushed out of your body as urine.